Deiiv/Rubybot/README.md

-# rubybot
+# Rubybot

-NodeJs discord bot, built for Ruby discord server
+NodeJs discord bot, built for the Ruby server.
+Created for various functionality in discord, including Dofus specific features